istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

 Using Istio, you can easily setup access control for {{< gloss "workload" >}}workloads{{< /gloss >}}
 in your mesh.
 This task shows you how to set up access control using Istio authorization.
-You will start with a simple `deny-all` policy that rejects all requests to the workload, and then grant more access to the workload gradually and incrementally.
+First, you configure a simple `deny-all` policy that rejects all requests to the workload, and then grant more access to the workload gradually and incrementally.

-1. Run the following command to create a policy `deny-all`, the policy has no rule so it cannot grant permission for any traffic.
-In other words, it denies all:
+1. Run the following command to create a `deny-all` policy.
+The `spec:` field of the policy has the empty value `{}`.
+That value means that no traffic is permitted, effectively denying all requests.

     {{< text bash >}}
     $ kubectl apply -f - <<EOF